bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 So it's a column vector of bits where it's a one-hot encoding.
 If you've been around machine learning, you might have heard the term one-hot before.
 But basically that means there's a one in the location that I want to retrieve and zeros everywhere else.
-So there's a zero in these entries and there's a one at the desired index.
+There's a zero in these entries and there's a one at the desired index.
 So I'm going to form this vector.
 It's just a plain text bits on my client.
 And then I'm going to encrypt each of them.
-So I'll explain, you know, the encryption we use has a special property, which we'll get to, but basically it is also, it behaves mostly like a normal encryption scheme.
+The encryption we use has a special property, which we'll get to, but basically it is also, it behaves mostly like a normal encryption scheme.
-So you encrypt each bit, and now these, you know, these encrypted bits get sent to the server.
+So you encrypt each bit, and now these these encrypted bits get sent to the server.
 And just like if you AES encrypted them, the server can't tell what any of these bits encrypt.
 It's kind of crucial to remember that the encryption of zero and the encryption of zero, they don't look the same.
 Every time you encrypt zero, you get a different looking random thing.